 |

-bearings to this level does not damage them.
-I now have confidence that I can strain the hell out of this rear diff and
+I now have some confidence that I can strain the hell out of this rear diff and

 it will survive. :)